harley029/PyQt_Advanced_Music_Player/readme.md

 This is a desktop music player application built with PyQt5, designed for a modern and flexible user experience.
 The codebase is split into modules managing the UI, database, event handling, and audio playback.
 It uses a modular architecture with dependency injection to simplify testing and maintenance.
 Key design patterns include Factory, Command, Strategy, and Dependency Injection.
 Current version: 1.4.

+The project is based on the [Python User Interface Project – Use PyQt5 to Code a Music Player](https://www.youtube.com/watch?v=DjutoyfCl2c&ab_channel=freeCodeCamp.org) tutorial in terms of the UI creation, while the business logic has been developed completely from scratch.

 ### Try Out the Latest Build

 #### macOS users